zzdroide/borgmatic/Readme.md

 ## Troubleshooting

+### Borgmatic fails with `borg.remote.ConnectionClosed: Connection closed by remote host`

+This is most likely the ssh hook rejecting the connection.
+Confirm this by running again but adding `-v2`.
+Now the output will contain: _Got unexpected RPC data format from server: Repo is NOT OK_

 ### This message appears: `mesg: ttyname failed: Inappropriate ioctl for device`

 In `/root/.profile`, replace `mesg n || true` with `tty -s && mesg n || true` [(Source)](https://superuser.com/questions/1160025/how-to-solve-ttyname-failed-inappropriate-ioctl-for-device-in-vagrant)